Gasofa06/Solitude/SECURITY.md

 ## Reporting a Vulnerability

-Thank you for checking out _incognito dB_ project_.
+Thank you for checking out _Solitude Search_ project_.
 If you happen to spot something that doesn't look quite right on the security front, please follow these steps:

 1. **Do not disclose the vulnerability publicly.** Please avoid creating GitHub issues or posting about it in public forums.

 2. **Email me directly:** Contact the project owner and maintainer by sending an email to [rogerrovi2006@gmail.com](mailto:rogerrovi2006@gmail.com).
 Please include all relevant details and, if possible, provide steps to reproduce the vulnerability.

-Your feedback in improving _ingocnito dB_ is greatly appreciated.
+Your feedback in improving _Solitude Search_ is greatly appreciated.
 Thank you for your cooperation.

 <br />